 Gatlinburg is a very small city located in the state of Tennessee.
-With a population of 4,184 people and three constituent neighborhoods, Gatlinburg is the 150th largest community in Tennessee.
+With a population of 3,726 people and four constituent neighborhoods, Gatlinburg is the 158th largest community in Tennessee.

 Gatlinburg real estate is some of the most expensive in Tennessee, although Gatlinburg house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Gatlinburg in 2010 was $24,048, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $96,192 for a family of four.
+The per capita income in Gatlinburg in 2018 was $26,316, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,264 for a family of four.
 However, Gatlinburg contains both very wealthy and poor people as well.

+Gatlinburg is a very ethnically-diverse city.
 The people who call Gatlinburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gatlinburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Gatlinburg include Irish, Scots-Irish, German, and Scottish.
+The greatest number of Gatlinburg residents report their race to be White, followed by Black or African-American.
+Gatlinburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.15% of the city’s residents.
+Important ancestries of people in Gatlinburg include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Gatlinburg is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Chinese.